-Instructions (looks like a question mark) - Shows the Avernum 2: Crystal Souls instructions.
+Instructions (looks like a question mark) - Shows the Avernum 3: Ruined World instructions.
 Select an item from the list to the left to browse through the different topics.
 Edit Party (has four tiny figurines) - Lets you edit your current party.
 You can change names, delete characters, and create new characters.
 You can only create new characters when in a town.

-World Map (looks like a compass) - Displays a rough map of your location in the underworld, if you have found one.
+World Map (looks like a compass) - Displays maps of northern Valorim, southern Valorim, or Upper Avernum.
+Select the map to cycle through the three.
 Major locations and quest destinations will be marked.
 Your group's approximate location will be indicated by a pair of crossed, glowing weapons.